What is Chronic Traumatic Encephalopathy?

 - Get help for yourself.
 As is the case with all degenerative brain diseases, CTE takes its toll on caregivers, too.
-Don’t be afraid to step away from the situation when you feel overwhelmed, and look for a support system, either locally or online, of other caregivers and loved ones who are dealing with the disease.
+Don’t be afraid to step away from the situation when you feel overwhelmed.
+Look for a support system, either locally or online, from other caregivers and loved ones dealing with the disease.

 Chronic Traumatic Encephalopathy Brain Science

 CTE is characterized by the buildup of a protein in the brain called tau.
-Tau protein clusters, which are also found in the brains of people with Alzheimer’s disease, are thought to play a role in the progressive death of brain cells.
-The loss of these cells produces the symptoms associated with CTE, and as more cells die, the symptoms get worse.
+Tau protein clusters, also found in the brains of people with Alzheimer’s disease, are thought to play a role in the progressive death of brain cells.
+The loss of these cells produces the symptoms associated with CTE, and as more cells die, the symptoms worsen.

-Unfortunately, there is currently no way to detect small tau protein clusters in the brains of living patients, a limitation that makes it impossible to diagnose CTE before death.
+Unfortunately, there is currently no way to detect small tau protein clusters in living patients’ brains, a limitation that makes it impossible to diagnose CTE before death.
 The inability to diagnose the disease while it’s active stands in the way of learning more about CTE.
 One active area of CTE research is focused on developing diagnostic tools that can detect tau proteins and, potentially, identify the disease in living patients.

 - Imaging markers.
 Researchers are trying to find chemical markers that will bind with tau proteins.
 These markers could then be detected by imaging technologies such as positron emission tomography (PET) scans.

 - New lab tests.
 Researchers have recently developed a test that can detect tau protein filaments quickly and with great sensitivity.
-The test was originally developed to diagnose Creutzfeldt-Jakob disease, another degenerative brain condition.
-Over the past decade, the test’s sensitivity has been improved to be able to look for diseases such Parkinson’s.
+The test was initially developed to diagnose Creutzfeldt-Jakob disease, another degenerative brain condition.
+Over the past decade, the test’s sensitivity has been improved to look for diseases such as Parkinson’s.
 New advances in the test may make it sensitive enough to spot signs of Alzheimer’s and CTE.
 The test may also aid research into methods for preventing the development of tau protein clusters in the first place.

 Chronic Traumatic Encephalopathy Research